-- . required to devote 100% of his business time to our company, - . entitled to receive a minimum base salary of \$110,000 per year, - . eligible to receive a bonus, as determined by the Board, of up to 20% of his base salary, - . prohibited from competing with us during his employment period and for a period of six months thereafter, and - . prohibited from disclosing any confidential information gained by him during his employment with us.
+- . required to devote 100% of his business time to Avalon, - . entitled to receive a minimum base salary of \$110,000 per year, - . eligible to receive a bonus, as determined by the Board, of up to 20 $^{\circ}$ of his base salary, - . prohibited from competing with Avalon during the Polimino Employment Period and for a period of six months thereafter, and - . prohibited from disclosing any confidential information gained by him during the Polimino Employment Period.

 Peter Luscombe.
-Pursuant to an employment agreement dated November 6, 1998 between Mr. Luscombe and Avalon Cable LLC, Avalon Cable LLC has agreed to employ, and Mr. Luscombe has agreed to serve, as Vice President of Engineering of Avalon Cable LLC and its subsidiaries for a period of five years or until his earlier resignation, death, disability or termination of employment.
-Mr. Luscombe's employment agreement further provides that Mr. Luscombe is:
+Pursuant to an Employment Agreement dated November 6, 1998 (the "Luscombe Employment Agreement") between Mr. Luscombe and Avalon, Avalon has agreed to employ, and Mr. Luscombe has agreed to serve, as Vice President of Engineering of Avalon and its subsidiaries for a period of five years or until his earlier resignation, death, disability or termination of employment (the "Luscombe Employment Period").
+The Luscombe Employment Agreement further provides that Mr. Luscombe is:

-- . required to devote 100% of his business time to our company, - . entitled to receive a minimum base salary of \$110,000 per year, - . eligible to receive a bonus, as determined by the Board, of up to 20% of his base salary, - . prohibited from competing with us during his employment period and for a period of six months thereafter, and - . prohibited from disclosing any confidential information gained by him during his employment with us.
+- . required to devote 100% of his business time to Avalon, - . entitled to receive a minimum base salary of \$110,000 per year, - . eligible to receive a bonus, as determined by the Board, of up to 20% of his base salary, - . prohibited from competing with Avalon during the Luscombe Employment Period and for a period of six months thereafter, and - . prohibited from disclosing any confidential information gained by him during the Luscombe Employment Period.